michelou/rust-examples/RESOURCES.md

 - [What is Rust and why is it so popular?](https://stackoverflow.blog/2020/01/20/what-is-rust-and-why-is-it-so-popular/) by Jake Goulding, January 2020.
 - [Rust Compiler Internals : Mid-level Intermediate Representation (MIR)][blog_kanishkar] by Kanishkar J, December 2019.
 - [Using Rust in Windows](https://msrc-blog.microsoft.com/2019/11/07/using-rust-in-windows/), November 2019.
+- [10 Key Learnings in Rust after 30,000 Lines of Code][blog_nahum] by Dotan Nahum, April 2019.
 - [Existential types in Rust][blog_vaktor] by Vaktor, July 2018.
 - [Getting started with Rust on the command line](https://asquera.de/blog/2018-01-20/getting-started-with-rust-on-the-command-line/), January 2018.
 - [Using C libraries in Rust: make a sys crate][blog_kornelski] by Pornel Kornelski.